xxxzez/rsschool-cv/cv.md

   - Assisted senior web developers by supporting design and coding
   - Promoted from front-end to junior web developer in four months and managed a client base.

+# Education:

+  - HighLoad++ -  IT conference
+  - CS50 - is an on-campus and online introductory course on computer science from Harvard and, as of 2015, Yale Universities
+  - Awesome Courses - a great source of online courses.